Rapture (Betraying the Martyrs album)

-Rapture is the fourth studio album by French metalcore band Betraying the Martyrs.
+Rapture is the fourth and final studio album by French metalcore band Betraying the Martyrs.
 It was released on 13 September 2019 through Sumerian Records and was produced by Henrik Udd.
 It is the band's first release with lead guitarist Steeves Hostin.
 It is the last album to feature the band's vocalist Aaron Matts before he left the band in April 2021.
-It is also their last album to be released on this label before the band signed to Out of Line Music in October 2021.
+It is also their last album to be released on this label before the band signed to Out of Line Music in October 2021, and their final studio album overall before their breakup in 2023.

 Background and recording

 On 18 September 2018, Betraying the Martyrs announced that they replaced lead guitarist Lucas D'Angelo with Steeves Hostin.
 At the same time, they are working on new material for the forthcoming album.
 On 5 March 2019, they shared a teaser of new song from the album through their social media accounts.
 On 26 June, they revealed the album itself, the album cover, the track list, and release date.